Abner Powell

-Abner Charles Powell (December 15, 1860 – August 7, 1953) was an American Major League Baseball player who was a member of the Washington Nationals of the Union Association in 1884.

-He later played for the Baltimore Orioles and the Cincinnati Red Stockings in 1886.
+Abner Charles Powell (December 15, 1860 – August 7, 1953) was an American professional baseball player.
+Powell played in Major League Baseball for the Washington Nationals of the Union Association in 1884.
+He later played for the Baltimore Orioles and the Cincinnati Red Stockings of the American Association in 1886.
 He also managed and owned several teams, and is best known for his innovations as a manager.

 Personal life

 Powell was born in Shenandoah, Pennsylvania He died in New Orleans, aged 92.